When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 Fixr: High Quality Leads For Contractors

 Fixr is a platform that connects homeowners with local contractors for home improvement projects.
 Built by a team behind solar lead generation website SolarReviews, the Fixr website is focused on the home service industry.
-Using a combination of organic content and paid lead generation, they locate homeowners who need home improvement services and then sell those leads to participating contractors.
+Using a combination of organic content and paid lead generation, they locate people who need help with their home and then sell those leads to participating contractors.

 What makes Fixr different